M66B/FairEmail/README.md

 *Open source, privacy friendly email app for Android*

-This open source, privacy friendly email app might be for you if your current email app:
+This open source, privacy friendly email app might be for you if you value your privacy.

-* takes long to receive or to show messages
-* can manage only one email address
-* cannot handle a large number of messages
-* cannot show conversations
-* cannot work offline
-* looks outdated
-* is not maintained and supported
-* stores your email on their servers
-* is closed source, potentially violating your privacy

-This app is minimalistic by design, so you can concentrate on reading and writing messages.

-This app starts a foreground service with a low priority status bar notification to make sure you'll never miss new email.

 ## Main features